 Independent Science Journalist in California

-I'm an independent science journalist based in the San Francisco Bay Area, covering water and climate change adaptation in the American West, and all things biology from biomechanics to behavior.
+I'm an independent science journalist based in the San Francisco Bay Area, covering water and climate resilience in the American West, and all things biology from biomechanics to behavior.

-My work, which has won awards, has appeared in Audubon, Bay Area Monitor, Bay Nature, Cancer Commons, Conservation, Estuary News, Frontiers in Ecology and the Environment, High Country News, Muse, Nature, PLOS Biology, PLOS Research News, and Smithsonian Zoogoer, among others.
+My work, which has won awards, has appeared in Audubon, Bay Area Monitor, Bay Nature, Cancer Commons, Conservation, Estuary News, Frontiers in Ecology and the Environment, High Country News, Muse, Nature, PLOS Biology, PLOS Research News, Smithsonian Zoogoer, Water Deeply and others.

-In 2014, I received a Water Reporting Fellowship from the Bay Area Monitor, which covers the 9-county San Francisco Bay Area.
+In 2014, I received a Water Reporting Fellowship from the Bay Area Monitor, which focuses on the 9-county San Francisco Bay Area.
 And now I'm the Monitor's water reporter.

 You can reach me here.